jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

 ### Holt-Winters Runtime Tuning

 The PHPA supports dynamically fetching the tuning values for the Holt-Winters algorithm (`alpha`, `beta`, and `gamma`).

-This is done using a feature of the Custom Pod Autoscaler called [methods](https://custom-pod-autoscaler.readthedocs.io/en/latest/user-guide/methods/) - these are configurable hooks that allow the PHPA to reach out to an external source to determine what the tuning values should be.
+This is done using a `hook` system, to see more information of how the dynamic hook system works [visit the hooks user guide](./hooks.md)

-For example, a method using a HTTP request to fetch the values of runtime is configured as:
+For example, a hook using a HTTP request to fetch the values of runtime is configured as:

 ```yaml
 - name: predictiveConfig